pgbackrest/pgbackrest/README.md

 ## Configuration

-PgBackRest can be used entirely with command-line parameters but a configuration file is more practical for installations that are complex or set a lot of options.
+pgBackRest can be used entirely with command-line parameters but a configuration file is more practical for installations that are complex or set a lot of options.
 The default location for the configuration file is `/etc/pg_backrest.conf`.

 ### Examples